queicherius/gw2api-client/README.md

 This function has to return an object containing implementations of the following methods, which all have to return a `Promise` object.

 - `get(key)` - Gets a single value by key.
-Resolves `false` if the value does not exist or is expired.
+Resolves `null` if the value does not exist or is expired.
 - `mget([key, key, ...])` - Gets multiple values by keys.
 Resolves an array.
-Missing and expired elements are either not included in the return array or set to `false`.
+Missing and expired elements are either not included in the return array or set to `null`.
 - `set(key, value, expiresInSeconds)` - Sets a single value by key.
 - `mset([[key, value, expiresInSeconds], ...])` - Sets multiple values.
 - `flush()` - Completely clears the cache data (only needed for tests)